Williams FW45

 The Williams FW45 is a Formula One racing car designed and constructed by Williams to compete in the 2023 Formula One World Championship.
 The car was driven by Logan Sargeant and Alexander Albon in their first and second years with the team respectively.

+The FW45 is among the first Mercedes-AMG powered F1 car to utilize non Petronas-branded fuel and lubricants since 2016 along with the Aston Martin AMR23.

 Design and development

 The FW45 was first revealed on 6 February 2023.